AbhishekThorat/test-repo-for-gitbutlerapp/README.md

 # test-repo-for-gitbutlerapp
-Repo to try out gitbutlerapp
+Repo to try out gitbutlerapp.
+All commits to this repo are just to try out different scenatios for gitbutler app.

-Test commit and PR from gitbutler